dojot/dojot/iam/keycloak/dojot-provider/README.md

 their event listeners.

-In order to be able to capture the events triggered by the Keycloak modules, it is necessary to implement an SPI and deploy it to Wildfly so that Keycloak knows how to load it.
+In order to be able to capture the events triggered by the Keycloak modules, it is necessary to implement a SPI and deploy it to Wildfly so that Keycloak knows how to load it.

 In summary, this README is intended to explain how the _Dojot Provider_ is